sailfishos-community/equivalentsinsailfish/README.md

 # Equivalents in Sailfish
 The following list includes some Android apps and their Sailfish equivalents.
+You can also use [App search](https://jollacommunity.it/app-search/) from Jolla Community Italia.

 | App Type           | Andorid App        | Description | Sailfish App        | Notes      |
 |--------------------|--------------------|------------|---------------------|------------|